everx-labs/ton-labs-contracts/solidity/depool/README.md

 `recoveredStake`: the total stake returned by elector (in nanotons).

 `unused`: if the stake was cut off by the elector (this can happen if there is a significant number of election candidates with much smaller stakes), this value equals the amount cut off (in nanotons).
 This amount is not lost to participants - it simply isn't staked in this round and the rewards for the round will be proportionally smaller.
+If DePool did not receive a ticktock call during the validation period, this value will remain 0, even if some funds were cut off.

 `isValidatorStakeCompleted`: indicates whether validator's stake has been processed during Completing round step.
 Whenever participants receive rewards, validator's stake should be processed first, as any losses the total stake sustains due to poor node rerformance are first deducted from validator's share of the pool.